Alerus Financial (ALRS) Dividend Report

 Management Team

 Alerus Financial Corporation is led by a team of experienced professionals who bring a mix of financial discipline and strategic thinking to the table.
 At the top is President and CEO Katie Lorenson, who stepped into the role in 2021 after serving as the company’s Chief Financial Officer.
-Her background in financial oversight and bank leadership has been instrumental in navigating Alerus through both expansion and more challenging macro environments.
-Her leadership style blends operational rigor with a steady focus on long-term growth.
+Her background in financial oversight and bank leadership has been instrumental in navigating Alerus through both expansion and more challenging macro environments, and her stewardship through the HMN Financial acquisition process has been a defining chapter in the company’s growth story.
+Her leadership style blends operational rigor with a steady focus on long-term value creation.

 The CFO position is held by Al Villalon, who joined Alerus in 2022.
 He brings over two decades of financial experience, including key roles at regional banks and asset management firms.
-His strength lies in understanding balance sheet dynamics and maintaining transparency with shareholders.
-The executive bench is rounded out by specialists in revenue strategy, risk oversight, client services, and technology—each contributing to a business model that spans banking, retirement planning, wealth management, and payroll.
+His strength lies in understanding balance sheet dynamics and maintaining transparency with shareholders, both of which are particularly important as the company works through the financial normalization process following a major acquisition.
+The executive bench is rounded out by specialists in revenue strategy, risk oversight, client services, and technology, each contributing to a business model that spans banking, retirement planning, wealth management, and payroll.
 Together, this leadership group is focused on building a scalable financial services company with a strong regional footprint and national capabilities in niche areas.

 Valuation and Stock Performance